d-miller/d-miller.github.io/draft/README.md

----
-layout: post
-title: Visualizing and Thinking About Data
----

 Making interactive visualizations is a fun, exciting way to improve your data skills.
 You can simultaneously develop graphics _and computer programming_ experience through two routes: (a) though web devevelopment and (b) through data analysis.

 1. Web development: Learn core web languages like JavaScript and HTML to use libraries such as d3.js to create highly customizable visualizations.